the-other-autumn/mpc-notify/README.md

 Simple program that creates a notifiation when a new song is played in mpc

-FORM const contains formating for notification
+parse_tags contains formating for song tags

 you may need to edit the artparth variable to point to your music directory